mjeammet/mjeammet/README.md

 - 🌱 I’m currently learning python, django and the ropes of full-stack development.
 Loving it !

-- 💼 Mostly looking for collaborations on small websites / apps / APIs.
-I'm new to this but I'm also a fast learner 💡
+- 💼 Looking for work on small websites / apps / APIs.
+I'm new to this but I'm also a fast learner 💡 Sectors of interest include gaming, politics and sciences !

 - 🎲 I'm crazy about roleplaying games !
 Yes, D&D, exactly !
 It's an amazingly creative hobby, and I'm looking forward to buildings apps for our community ♥️